TheMapleseed/D0/README.md

 ####     An ASM image for Docker hosting.

 # Live Neural System (D0)
-> A self-learning, self-healing x86_64 assembly system with neural network integration
+> A self-learning, self-healing x86_64 assembly ProxMOx like OS with neural network integration

 ## 🧬 Overview
-LNS is an experimental assembly-level system that combines neural network capabilities with low-level system operations.
+D0 is an experimental assembly-level system that combines neural network capabilities with low-level system operations.
 It creates a self-adapting, self-healing computing environment that learns from its operations and can recover from failures autonomously.

 ## 🌟 Key Features
 - **Neural Learning**: Real-time pattern recognition and adaptation